 This would match the 'Confession' letter on November 29th 1966, if Cheri Jo Bates arrived at the library at 6.15 pm, checked out her books immediately and was followed to her vehicle, before being killed around 6.30 pm.
 The author stated "Miss Bates was stupid.
 She went to the slaughter like a lamb.
 She did not put up a struggle.
 But I did.
 It was a ball.
 I first cut the middle wire from the distributor.
 Then I waited for her in the library and followed her out after about two minutes.
 The battery must have been about dead by then.
 I then offered to help.
 She was then very willing to talk to me.
 I told her that my car was down the street and that I would give her a lift home.
 When we were away from the library walking, I said it was about time she asked me, "about time for what ? ".
 I said it was about time for her to die."

 However, this throws up an unlikely scenario, that 65 people entering and leaving the library that night between 6.00 pm and 9.00 pm, would fail to spot the stricken Miss Bates lying in the driveway for at least 2 1/2 hours.
 Even if the murder occurred at 7.30 pm or 8.30 pm, we still have a problem, particularly in light of screams being heard at 10.30 pm at night by local residents.
+Additionally, we have the female eyewitness who allegedly spotted a man smoking in the alleyway at 9.30 pm, and Cheri Jo Bates' body not being viewed.
 But a 10.30 pm murder leaves us back where we started, four long hours to explain, and seemingly contradictory to the body temperature and stomach analysis.